Williloo/sus1531/README.md

 ### 🦆 5.6.
 Error raising

 It's important that as part of separating the concerns of the HTTP server and the application logic that:
-* Your server never passes in a request or response object to any subsequent functions that handle application logic
+* Your server never passes in an express.js request or response object to any subsequent functions that handle application logic
 * Any errors you return or throw in your application logic should not make reference to HTTP status codes directly, as the application shouldn't be aware of the fact that is being used by an HTTP server

 In iteration 3, we require you to use *exceptions* to handle errors being returned up to your `server.ts` file.
 Your `server.ts` will still be using `res.status(400)`, `res.status(401)`, or `res.status(403)`.